asrhou/NATMI/README.md

 ### Ligand-Receptor Interactions (user-supplied interactions)

 To allow flexibility, NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions other than those in connectomeDB2020.
-This option can also be particularly useful for users who wish to expand the list of current connectomeDB2020 interactions, explore specific to their species (own) interactions and/or explore cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
+This option can also be particularly useful for users who wish to expand the list of our deafult interactions, explore specific to their species (own) interactions and/or explore cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
 Here, we briefly describe **required formats**.

-Similarly to the precompiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder under a desired file name (used by the argument '--signalType') and in one of the following formats: csv, tsv, txt, xls or xlsx.
-The interaction data should be represented as a two-column table, with the **first column** containing **ligands** and the **second column** containing **receptors** (see the following example).
+Similarly to the precompiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx under a desired name (used to specify the argument '--signalType').
+The interaction data should be represented as a two-column table, with the **first column** containing **ligands** and the **second column** containing **receptors** (as in the following example).

 |Ligand|Receptor|
 |-:|:-|